Gaylactic Spectrum Awards

-The Gaylactic Spectrum Awards are given to works of science fiction, fantasy and horror that explore LGBTQ (lesbian, gay, bisexual, transgender) topics in a positive way.
+The Gaylactic Spectrum Awards were given to works of science fiction, fantasy and horror that explore LGBTQ (lesbian, gay, bisexual, transgender) topics in a positive way.
 Established in 1998, the awards were initially presented by the Gaylactic Network, with awards first awarded in 1999.
 In 2002 the awards were given their own organization, the Gaylactic Spectrum Awards Foundation.
+No awards have been announced since 2019.

-The major award categories are for best novel, short fiction, and other works.
-The winners and short list of recommended nominees are decided by a jury.
+The major award categories were for best novel, short fiction, and other works.
+The winners and short list of recommended nominees were decided by a jury.
 One of the most recognized authors, Melissa Scott has received the most awards overall, with five wins.
 She also holds the record for most nominations.
 Works of any format produced before the awards were first given were eligible to be inducted into the "Hall of Fame", although no work has been inducted since 2003.
 The list of award winners and Hall of Fame inductees has been called a "who's who of science fiction" by the GLBTQ Encyclopedia Project.
 This article lists the winners in each of the categories, and the inductees to the Hall of Fame.